quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 1. **Deploy a chat UI with sentiment analysis** - in this part you deploy a real-time chat application and connect to it with your computer and phone.
 You also perform sentiment analysis on the messages in a chat room.

-    This part does not require any coding, as it uses prebuilt code samples for services, so is suitable for those who'd like to get an understanding of how Quix works, without needing to write code.
+    This part does not require any coding, as it uses prebuilt Code Samples for services, so is suitable for those who'd like to get an understanding of how Quix works, without needing to write code.

     The pipeline you create in this part is shown in the following screenshot:

     ![The sentiment pipeline](./images/sentiment-pipeline.png)

-2. **Connect an external service** - in this part you add an external data feed to the pipeline using code samples that you will create from templates, and see data delivered in real time to your chat app.
+2. **Connect an external service** - in this part you add an external data feed to the pipeline using Code Samples that you will create from templates, and see data delivered in real time to your chat app.

     This part requires some basic Python coding skills.
 However, as all code you need is provided for you, this is suitable for beginners.